akclifto/Retrospective_Toolkit/Proof of Concept/Proof_of_concept.md

 The purpose of this project is to provide a viable training tool for State Farm in the form of a web application.
 This will be done using a dynamic frontend framework for the client-facing web application, basic authentication to segregate facilitators from users of the Toolkit, a backend framework suitable for State Farm, as well as temporary cloud-hosting and database management.
 Upon completion of the project, it is expected that State Farm will integrate the Toolkit into their own hosting and database management services.

+The purpose of this proof of concept is to display aspects of knowledge the team has gained from the research spike stories conducted during the sprint.

 ## Testing

 This section describes testing aspects of the product in three areas:  frontend, backend, and cloud-hosting and database.
 Each area overlaps with each other to ensure vertical development: